s3prl/s3prl/docs/source/contribute/private.rst

     .. code-block:: bash

-        ./ci/format.sh
+        ./ci/format.sh --check

-        # Should add unit test check later on
+        # If this fails, simply remove --check to do the actual formatting

+        pytest

 14. Send a pull request on GitHub